Updated: Nov 15, 2022

 It all might seem like a Catch-22, but the truth is there are tried-and-true methods of quickly getting the online reviews you need to boost sales, increase customer loyalty & grow your business.
 Just as importantly, there are many shortcuts to avoid that could ultimately hurt your business more than they’ll ever help it.
 Below, we lay out both and give you a clear idea of exactly how to jumpstart those first 100-200 reviews.

 What Not To Do

 Simply put - it never pays to buy fake online reviews.
 Why?
 Well, it’s often illegal for one.
-In fact, in recent years the FTC has been relentlessly cracking down on the practice.
-The fines incurred from getting caught are enough to seriously damage business, or possibly even drive your company into bankruptcy.
+In fact, in recent years, the FTC has been relentlessly cracking down on the practice.
+The fines incurred from getting caught are enough to seriously damage your business or possibly even drive your company into bankruptcy.

 Finally, don’t censor negative reviews.
 According to Trustpilot, 62% of consumers won’t engage with a brand they feel is censoring their reviews - and if they happen to see nothing but positive feedback, it’ll sure look like you’re censoring reviews.

 A Smarter Method